Aircraft Mechanic

 Did you ever catch something critical at the very last minute just before a plane was heading to the runway for takeoff?

-Asked by NathanFields over 11 years ago
+Asked by NathanFields almost 12 years ago

 Yes, once.
 We were launching a Boeing 747, and the crew was all on board, engines started.
 We unplugged our headset after wishing them a good flight, and were driving away in the truck.
 I heard the air motors for the leading edge flaps go off as they were extended, and it made me turn my head to watch.
 It was then that I saw that one of the sections of extended leading edge, between the number three and four engine, had not extended properly.
 One of the two arm mechanisms on that section had seized up halfway out, and as a result, the section was full out on half of it, and only half on the other, with the structure all twisted and broken in between.
 The plane had already started taxiing, and we had to radio them to stop, because something was broken.
 If it had been missed, and the aircraft had taken off, it could have caused a problem.
 Parts could have been ripped off in flight, damaging the aircraft further, or even causing sections of leading edge flap to jam in the 'out' position; creating a dangerous asymetrical flight characteristic.
 That was the only time I caught something right before flight.